From the live session: installing an add-on, start to finish

 The Root System Scan is a guided conversation that takes about 15 minutes.
 It walks you through all four languages and produces two things:

-📄 Your root file draft
+📄 Your root file (CLAUDE.md)

 📝 Your about page draft